p2rkw/xf86-input-mtrack/README.md

     make && make install

 It is likely that you will need to change system-dependent paths such as the xorg module directory.
+Otherwise mtrack may be not installed in xserver search path.
 See `configure --help` for options.

+To build deb package and install in system wide you will usually have to change installation prefix to /usr like so:
+    ./configure --prefix=/usr
+    dpkg-buildpackage

 Configuration
 -------------